AndrewWPhillips/eggql/README.md

 ### Context Parameters

 For resolvers that may take a long time to run and/or block on I/O you should also provide a **context** parameter.
 In the code below I have added `context.Context` as the 1st parameter of the `Random()` function and added a loop with a call to `Sleep()` to simulate a lengthy process.
+A 1st `context.Context` is handled specially, requiring no argument in the `args` option.

 To enable the context I use the `http.TimeOutHandler()` specifying a time limit of 2 seconds.
 When the resolver function is still running after 2 seconds the context `ctx` will be cancelled and the function will return (with an error) as soon as it discovers that it's result is no longer required.

 ```go
 type Query struct {